October 23, 2008

 Undoing the seriousness of the sacrifice he had given us, Messier ended on a positive note, dancing along to ABBA and throwing confetti to remind the audience that there is more to life than enduring the physical—and that there is always time to sing and dance.

 There are many exciting performances lined up for tomorrow!
-Look forward to creative resident Sylvette Babin’s, Norbert Klassen’s, Risa Kusumoto’s and Pia Lindy’s performances at XPACE in the evening.
-And don’t forget that Chaw Ei Thein will be continuing her mobile mural in the Toronto Free Gallery from 12 to 7 pm, and that Glenn Lewis will be performing the first portion of A Sweeping Statement at 12 pm starting at Shaw and Dundas West.
+Look forward to performances by creative residents Sylvette Babin and Norbert Klassen, as well as Risa Kusumoto and Pia Lindy at XPACE in the evening.
+And don’t forget that Chaw Ei Thein will be continuing her mobile mural in the Toronto Free Gallery from noon to 7 pm, and that Glenn Lewis will be performing the first portion of A Sweeping Statement at 12 pm starting at Shaw and Dundas West.